Server Configuration

 example, with the

-or ssh-scepclient
+ssh-cmpclient or ssh-scepclient

 command-line tools.

-Note that the DNS address extension (dns
+Note that the DNS address extension (dns) in the certificate

 needs to correspond to the fully qualified domain name of the server.

-Example: Key generation and enrollment using ssh-cmpclient
+Example: Key generation and enrollment using ssh-cmpclient:

 > ssh-cmpclient INITIALIZE \